aculab-com/AculabCall-Example/README.md

 ### 2. Install node_modules

-+ Install node_modules for the react-native-aculab-client package

-    In the package root folder (react-native-aculab-client) run

-    ``` node
-    npm install
-    ```

-+ Install node_modules for the example-AculabCall application
++ Install node_modules for the example application

-    In the example-AculabCall folder (react-native-aculab-client/example-AculabCall) run
+    In the root folder run

     ``` node
     npm install